-Pressure Instruments often damage by Corrosive Chemical, High Viscose liquid, high temperature, therefore protection of the pressure instruments from this harsh process conditions is necessary.
+Pressure Instruments often damage by Corrosive chemicals, High Viscose liquid, high temperature, therefore protection of the pressure instruments from these harsh process conditions is necessary.
 A seal can be a mechanical isolator between process and instrument, or it can be part of piping filled with fluid.
 These protection methods most commonly apply to pressure transmitters, differential pressure transmitters, pressure gauges, and pipeline that connects these instruments to the process.

 Diaphragm seals are used in the following condition.

 - When process fluid must be isolated

 - Slurry or High Viscosity services

 - Easily clog or freeze in ambient temperatures.